Life Insurance 101

 Ask yourself the following two questions.

-How much money will my family need to continue living the lifestyle they're used to, pay off the mortgage and fund future expenses?
+- How much money will my family need to continue living the lifestyle they're used to, pay off the mortgage and fund future expenses (college tuition, weddings, etc.)?

-Our life insurance 101 term life insurance needs calculator can help you answer these questions and determine how much life insurance you need.
+Our term life insurance calculator can help you answer these questions and determine how much life insurance you need.